d2l-ai/d2l-en/chapter_computer-vision/object-detection-dataset.md

 batch.data[0].shape, batch.label[0].shape
 ```

-## Graphic Data
+## Demonstration

 We have ten images with bounding boxes on them.
 We can see that the angle, size, and position of Pikachu are different in each image.
-Of course, this is a simple man-made dataset.
-In actual practice, the data is usually much more complicated.
+Of course, this is a simple artificial dataset.
+In actual practice, the data are usually much more complicated.

 ```{.python .input  n=4}
 imgs = (batch.data[0][0:10].transpose(0, 2, 3, 1)) / 255